-KCET 2025 Round 1 Seat Allotment: The KCET 2025 Round 1 Seat Allotment, released on July 28, 2025, by the Karnataka Examinations Authority (KEA), is a pivotal step for students aiming to secure admission to undergraduate professional courses in Karnataka, including Engineering, Architecture, Pharmacy, Veterinary, Farm Science, and B.Sc.
+KCET 2025 Round 2 Seat Allotment: The KCET 2025 Round 2 Seat Allotment, started from 21 August and ended on 25 August, 2025, by the Karnataka Examinations Authority (KEA), is a pivotal step for students aiming to secure admission to undergraduate professional courses in Karnataka, including Engineering, Architecture, Pharmacy, Veterinary, Farm Science, and B.Sc.
 Nursing.
+As per the official schedule released by KEA, the KCET 2025 round 2 seat allotment mock/provisional results will be published on August 29, 2025.

 The Karnataka Common Entrance Test (KCET) 2025 is a state-level entrance exam facilitating admission to over 1,32,309 engineering seats and numerous seats in other professional courses across Karnataka.
-The Round 1 Seat Allotment, announced on July 28, 2025, allocates seats based on candidates’ KCET ranks, category, and preferences submitted during the option entry phase.
+The Round 2 Seat Allotment mock/provisional results will be published on August 29, 2025, allocates seats based on candidates’ KCET ranks, category, and preferences submitted during the option entry phase.

 Features of KCET 2025

-- Eligibility: Candidates must have passed Class 12 with Physics, Chemistry, and Mathematics or Biology, securing at least 50% marks (45% for SC/ST/OBC).
+- For Eligibility the candidates must have passed Class 12 with Physics, Chemistry, and Mathematics or Biology, securing at least 50% marks (45% for SC/ST/OBC).

-- Exam Pattern: 180 questions (60 per subject), 1 mark per correct answer, no negative marking.
+- The Exam Pattern consists of 180 questions (60 per subject), 1 mark per correct answer, no negative marking.

-- Seat Matrix: Approximately 1,32,309 engineering seats, plus seats in other streams.
+- The Seat Matrix is approximately 1,32,309 engineering seats, plus seats in other streams.

 Dates for KCET 2025 Counselling and Seat Allotment

 Adhering to the official timeline is crucial for candidates.
-Below are the key dates for KCET 2025 Counselling and Round 1 Seat Allotment, sourced from KEA announcements:
+Below are the key dates for KCET 2025 Counselling and Round 1 and Round 2 Seat Allotment, sourced from KEA announcements:

-- Visit the official KEA website at cetonline.karnataka.gov.in.
+- Visit the official KEA website at karnataka.gov.in.

 - Log in using your CET Number and Password.